JDunson98/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+`.map` returns a brand new array.

 2. What is the difference between a function and a method?

+a method is called by a name that is tied to an object

 3. What is closure?

+it lets you use an outer scopes function from the inner scope

 4. Describe the four rules of the 'this' keyword.

+1. In the global scope, "this" refers to the window or console object.
+2. When a dot is used to call a function, "this" is used as the object before the dot
+3. "this" is the specific object that is created when you use a constructor function
+4. When using the call or apply method, "this" is defined

 5. Why do we need super() in an extended class?

+it is used to access the parent class for the constructor

 ## Project Set up